Index

 Expanding the Family: Major and Minor Scales

 Heinrich Glarean, another influential theorist, added even more to our understanding of scales and modes.
 He formally described the major scale (also known as the Ionian mode) and the minor scale (Aeolian mode).
+These are the two important scales of Western music.
+The major scale is bright and cheerful and the minor scale is seen as dark and melancholic.
 These scales, built from specific patterns of major and minor intervals, became the basis for much of the music we hear today.
-They are, in essence, a carefully chosen sequence of these specific ratios!

 What About the 2nd and 7th?
 (And Their Ratios!)